lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 > This is a **fork** of the [community app][community_app]!

 > ## Changes
+> - Merge unreleased changes from community app
+>   - Update tailscale/tailscale to v1.102.4
+>   - Migrate advertise_routes option, replace "local_subnets" with the actual values
 > - Release pending changes from community app
->   - Migrate advertise_routes option, replace "local_subnets" with the actual values
 >   - Migrate log_level to log_suppression
 > - Release unmerged changes from community app
 >   - Make Tailscale SSH configurable